-EPA/EPO/OEB Form 1200, attached translations and amendments to the application documents may be filed in electronic form , i.e. via EPO Online Filing, Online Filing 2.0 or the EPO Contingency Upload Service.
+EPA/EPO/OEB Form 1200, attached translations and amendments to the application documents may be filed in electronic form (see OJ EPO 2023, A48), i.e. via EPO Online Filing, Online Filing 2.0, the EPO web-form filing service or the EPO Contingency Upload Service.
 The online filing fee is less than the fee for filing on paper.
 For more details go to epo.org/en/applying/myepo-services.